GeoCities: Reception

-The domain geocities.com attracted at least 177 million visitors annually by 2008 according to a Compete.com study.
+The domain geocities.com attracted at least 177 million visitors annually by 2008, according to a Compete.com study.

 ComScore stated that the GeoCities had 18.9 million unique visitors from the U.S. during March 2006.
-During March 2008 GeoCities had 15.1 million unique U.S. visitors.
-During March 2009 GeoCities had 11.5 million unique visitors, a 24% decrease from March 2008.
+During March 2008, GeoCities had 15.1 million unique U.S. visitors; however, during March 2009, GeoCities had 11.5 million unique visitors, a 24% decrease from March 2008.

-In 2017 indie-developer Jay Tholen created the game Hypnospace Outlaw, which was heavily influenced by GeoCities.
+In 2019, indie developer Jay Tholen released the game Hypnospace Outlaw, which was heavily influenced by GeoCities.

-In February 2022 the website remake called NeoCities Neighborhoods was created, featuring the same interface that the original 1996 version had.
+Neocities is a modern web hosting service with the expressed goal of reviving "the support of free web hosting of the now-defunct GeoCities".
+In 2022, NeoCities Neighborhoods, a remake of GeoCities, was created on Neocities, featuring the same interface that the original 1996 version had.